A for

 statement in the loop is executed.
 If the condition returns

-is executed and the
+true, statement is executed and the

-is tested again.
+condition is tested again.

 If the condition returns

-execution stops, and control is passed to the statement following while
+execution stops, and control is passed to the statement following while.

-The do...while
+The do...while statement repeats

 until a specified condition evaluates to false.

-A do...while
+A do...while statement looks as follows:

 do